 - Sponsorship/donations.
 Try to find a company that stands to make a profit from the target market you cover.
 Another way is to get your product crowdfunded.
 Both options will work if you got a firm plan of what exactly you want to get as an end product and persuade investors that your goals will be achieved.

 Prevention of Common Issues

 Issues on mobile and wearable devices when running an application like Fitbit can be related to privacy and the restrictions set by the OS on a device.
-If you compare how Fitbit works on iOS and Android platforms, you can expect a development team to focus on:
+If you compare how Fitbit works on iOS and Android platforms, you can expect a development team to focus on the following:

-2. If you want to develop an Android app as Fitbit, you should learn the Google permission requirements for the background running, Bluetooth synchronization and the data encryption improvement;
+- If you want to develop an Android app as Fitbit, you should learn the Google permission requirements for the background running, Bluetooth synchronization and data encryption improvement.

 Creating a cross-platform product can be more difficult when it comes to handling issues mentioned above, but it is needed to ensure higher user engagement, so if you don’t know the nuances of iOS and Android development, find a trusted company to make an app for you.

 The Best Fitness Bracelet Apps for iOS & Android

 Below there’s a list of the best fitness bracelet apps to help you choose the kind of app that would work better for your business.
 This isn’t a comparison, but a guide for you since every app represents a particular subdivision.

 Fitbit is a full-featured app functioning on any operating system.
 It offers different ways to start training for beginners and has questionnaires on goals that users may want to set for themselves.
 The platform gained 27 million followers, because of its usability, attractive design and a vast range of features:

 - Diet set (both water and food log);